 The window in which applications must be made to renew the first personal licences granted under the Licensing (Scotland) Act 2005 ('2005 Act'), which came into force on 1 September 2009, opens on 31 August 2018.
-Personal licence holders must submit a renewal application by no later than 31 May 2019 and complete refresher training by 31 August 2019 or their licence will expire on 1 September 2019.
+Personal licence holders must submit a renewal application and complete refresher training by no later than 31 May 2019, or their licence will expire on 1 September 2019.

 A new communication document, issued by the Scottish government, has now stressed to personal licence holders that they must apply for renewal and complete the necessary training as early as possible.
 The document warns that licence holders who wait until the deadline to submit the necessary paperwork risk losing their licences.

 "Personal licence holders have a vital job within the licensed trade," the Scottish government said.
 "They authorise the sale of alcohol in both on and off sales businesses and ensure that each and every sale is legal.
 This is a considerable responsibility."

 "If you do not undergo refresher training AND provide the updated certificate while renewing your personal licence in time, your personal licence will expire on the expiry date and so cease to have effect.
 If your personal licence expires you will need to submit a brand new licence application which could take several weeks or months to process.
 If you have to apply for a new personal licence then the Licensing Board may hold a hearing where a personal licence has expired or been surrendered within the previous three years," it said.

 An application for renewal of a personal licence must be accompanied by evidence that the applicant holds a relevant licensing qualification.
 The absolute deadline for submitting a personal licence renewal application is 31st May 2019 so proof of refresher training must also be available by that date..

 The Scottish government is urging personal licence holders to book onto refresher training even before the renewal window opens, citing "high demand".
 It is doing so despite confirming in the communication document that these courses are currently being updated.